-Rely on our more than three decades of experience to fight for your rights and protect your best interests
+Rely on our more than four decades of experience to fight for your rights and protect your best interests

 Drug possession charges range from relatively minor to very serious depending upon the specific circumstances of your situation.
 At the law firm of Dotson & Taylor, our Murfreesboro drug possession attorneys have the legal skill and experience, in both negotiation and litigation, you need for your best chance at a successful drug case resolution.
 Our lawyers’ investigative resources are thorough.
 Our talents at negotiation are well-known.
 Our combined decades of service to the falsely-accused have built a notable reputation for results in Murfreesboro and throughout Tennessee.
 Whether you’ve been arrested for the first time for a small amount of marijuana, or are facing severe penalties for distributing large amounts of narcotics, we’re ready to help you craft the best defense possible.